-5.1 UNIT TESTING
+5.1 Unit Testing

 The main thing that our project consists of are homeworks that contain engaging questions to help students learn tricky-to-understand concepts throughout their CPRE 2880 journey.
-Because of this, we need to test and make sure that each question of each homework makes sense to students, has an easy interface for answering the questions, autogrades questions correctly, gives the correct solutions, and provides students with feedback that helps them understand why they got a particular question wrong.
-We also need to test that the server that hosts our application of homeworks has been set up correctly so that students and professors can access our project very easily via ISU SSO.
+Because of this, we wanted to test and make sure that each question of each homework makes sense to students, has an easy interface for answering the questions, autogrades questions correctly, gives the correct solutions, and provides students with feedback that helps them understand why they got a particular question wrong.
+We also wanted to test that the server that hosts our application of homeworks has been set up correctly so that students and professors can access our project very easily via ISU SSO.

-Before deploying our project to CPRE 2880 professors and students, we will first test our project by going through each question in each homework to make sure questions look good, are consistent, provide feedback, and grade the questions correctly.
-There is no special tool that we need to test our project.
-Once our testing has been finished, we will then have students use our application.
-Students will be able to interact with the homeworks and answer questions.
-They will then provide us with feedback on what went well, what didn't go so well, and what could've been improved during their experience.
-We will then use that feedback to make our project better and more enjoyable for students.
+Before deploying our project to CPRE 2880 professors and students, we stress tested each homework by going through each question to make sure questions have a good format, are consistent, provide feedback, are randomizable, and autograde the questions correctly.
+There was no special tool that we needed to test our project, just continued to use a local version of PrairieLearn on our machines to perform these tests.

+Once those tests were finished, we had Dr. Rover and her TAs experiment with our project.
+They were tasked with interacting with the homeworks and answering questions to see if things made sense for them.
+They were also tasked with using the PrairieLearn application as if they were viewing and/or manually grading HWs, and reading guides that we wrote to better understand the

+PrairieLearn framework.
+They then provided us with feedback on what went well, what didn't go so well, and what could've been improved during their experience.
+This feedback will be used to improve on our project, which will be implemented by next year's team.

-5.2 INTERFACE TESTING
+5.2 Interface Testing